meshcloud/meshcloud-docs/docs/meshstack.identity-federation.md

 ## Requirements and Limitations

-Integrators must be aware of the following requirements and limitations for Enterprise Identity Providers (IdPs).
+Integrators must be aware of the following requirements and limitations for Enterprise Identity Providers (IdPs) which serve as identity sources for the Meshcloud multi-cloud system.

 - IdP must provide
   - a stable and immutable user identifier (e.g. an OIDC `sub` claim)